CaldasGSM/zson/readme.md

 ### function `Json_GetPropertyByName`

 If the JSON data as a known structure you can use the `Json_GetPropertyByName` to access the property value directly.
-Be aware that if the property is optional or may not be present, the returned type should be validated to prevent errors
+Be aware that if the property does not exist an object of type `JsonTypeInvalid`, so the returned type should be validated to prevent errors.

+>Be aware that this operation is O(n)

 #### Usage
 ```c